 - This is something that’s suitable for extra thick blocking

-- You might have to buy a second set to do larger knitted things
+- The factor of no grids might annoy some, and you might have to buy a second set to do larger knitted things

 - T-Pins not included

 A large set fitting together like puzzle pieces are sure to suit any knitting project, regardless of size.

 Great affordability and quality of materials.